Table of Contents

-In my Mavic Air 2 review, firstly I will go through its most important features including camera performance, range and battery life, so at the end we should be able to conclude who’s this kind of drone designed for.
+In my Mavic Air 2 review, firstly I will go through its most important features including camera performance, range, and battery life, so in the end, we should be able to conclude who’s this kind of drone designed for.

-The Mavic Air 2 features DJI’s second generation object tracking system and it works well as long as its limitations are understood.
-Just drag a box around the subject and the drone will follow its movements while keep it centered in the camera’s field of view.
+The Mavic Air 2 features DJI’s second-generation object tracking system and it works well as long as its limitations are understood.
+Just drag a box around the subject and the drone will follow its movements while keeping it centered in the camera’s field of view.
 Integrated with the collision avoidance sensors, this gives the capabilities for Mavic Air 2 to autonomously track you even between obstacles like trees.

 DJI Mavic Air 2 features